quarkQuark/dotfiles/README.md

 3. Follow the README instructions to install [Vim-plug](https://github.com/junegunn/vim-plug).
     My configuration also needs the packages `nnn`, `fzy` and `ripgrep`

-4. Xmonad is installed via `stack-static` from the AUR.
+4. Xmonad is built via `stack-static` from the AUR.
     Arch has packages available from the standard repositories, but these are prone to breakage due to dynamic linking.